Skip to main content

 Update the container version in an application

-To update the version of a container that is part of an application, you need to update the version tag on the service, and the image tag on the specific container in the service.
+To update the version of a container that is part of an application, you need to update the version tag on the application, and the image tag on the specific container in the service.

 Click Applications in the sidebar, select theater-room-manager, and click the ✏️ icon to edit.

-This created a new version 1.1 of the application specification.
+This created a new version 2.0 of the application specification.
 1.0is still available for use.
 In your deployment you have two options when it comes to application versions:

 • always run latest, specify *in the version field